Excursion Program: Ecosystem Engineers (Full Day)

 This excursion package is available Monday-Friday, by request.

-Your full day program commences at 9.30am and concludes at 2.15pm.
-Please note students should be assembled and ready to meet your Education Guide at least 10 minutes prior to this start time.
+You can arrive for your Excursion from 9am; your full day program commences at 9.30am and concludes at 2.15pm.
+Please note students should be assembled and ready to meet your Ocean Guide prior to this start time.

 There is a minimum of 25 students to book this package, maximum 75 students.